Lawson Peak Trail: Hiking, Scrambling and Climbing to the Summit

 Summiting Lawson Peak

-While there are reportedly several ways to reach the summit, most reports and people I’ve spoken with suggest that climbing to the cave at the top of this crack is the safest route.
+While there are several ways to reach the summit, most reports and people I’ve spoken with suggest that climbing to the cave at the top of this crack is the safest route.

 Once you find it, prepare to grab ahold of anything you can as you climb your way up each of the three stone steps leading to the cave above.